Proper nutrition doesn’t have to be hard and can actually be straightforward. What makes it difficult is the popular diet trends that tend to confuse.

-A proper nutrition doesn’t have to be hard and can actually be straightforward.
-What makes it difficult is the popular diet trends that tend to cause confusion.
-In this article I’ll break down the three essential macronutrients of protein, carbohydrates and fats into their simplest form and tell you how to figure out how much you should be consuming of each to create a muscle building diet plan.
+In this article, I’ll break down the three essential macronutrients of protein, carbohydrates, and fats into their simplest form and tell you how much you should consume each to create a muscle-building diet plan.

-Big picture we should all be incorporating a healthier diet into our lives.
-This is especially true if you have a certain goal in mind such as losing weight or building muscle.
+Big picture, we should all be incorporating a healthier diet into our lives.
+This is especially true if you have a certain goal in mind, such as building muscle.

-Your nutrition plan is the foundation to your fitness goal.
-No matter how much cardio you do, or how long you stay in the gym, if you’re not eating the right foods you won’t see the results you want.
+Your nutrition plan is the foundation of your fitness goal.
+No matter how much cardio you do or how long you stay in the gym, you won’t see the results you want if you’re not eating the right foods.

-Between fears of high protein diets, high fat diets and any type of carbohydrate, eating has become a complicated mess that creates more anxiety than needed.
+Between fears of high protein diets, high-fat diets, and any carbohydrates, eating has become a complicated mess that creates more anxiety than needed.

-The first step is to find out what your daily caloric needs are (how many calories you should be eating everyday).
-You can do this by clicking on the calorie calculator on my home page.
+The first step is to determine your daily caloric needs (how many calories you should be eating every day).
+You can do this by using the calculator below.

-Knowing your daily calorie total is the first step, the second step is breaking that total down into specific amounts of protein, carbohydrates and fats.
+Knowing your daily calorie total is the first step in creating a muscle building diet.
+The second step is breaking that total down into specific amounts of protein, carbohydrates, and fats.

 This is because not all calories produce the same effect.
-2500 calories from cookies and doughnuts isn’t the same as 2500 calories from chicken, rice and vegetables.
+2500 calories from cookies and doughnuts aren’t the same as 2500 calories from chicken, rice, and vegetables.

 Customizing your diet will ensure that you create a calorie surplus that will build muscle without adding excess fat.

-I’m going to explain the three macronutrients, the best foods to eat for each and how to calculate your daily needs for each.
+I’m going to explain the three macronutrients, the best foods to eat for muscle growth, and how to calculate your daily needs for each.

-Protein contains 4 calories per gram and after being digested it is broken down into amino acids which helps your body perform a countless number of functions.
+Protein contains 4 calories per gram, and after being digested, it is broken down into amino acids, which help your body perform countless functions.

 - Involved in hormonal systems

-I could go on about other activities protein does for the body, but the most important function in context to this discussion is how it rebuilds broken down muscles.
+I could go on about other activities protein does for the body, but the most important function in this discussion is how it rebuilds broken down muscles.

-Every process that builds muscle or burns fat relies on the amino acids that come from protein.
+Every process that builds muscle relies on the amino acids that come from protein.

-Taking water out of the equation, protein is the most prevalent bodily substance and can be found in every one of the cells that comprises the human body.
+Taking water out of the equation, protein is the most prevalent bodily substance and can be found in every cell that comprises the human body.

-If you don’t attribute the right amount of protein into your diet, building and maintaining muscle is impossible.
+If you don’t attribute the right amount of protein to your diet, building and maintaining muscle is impossible.

 Certain proteins are better than others.
 You want proteins that have a grouping of amino acids that will trigger muscle recovery and growth.
-One of the most important amino acid is L-leucine, this is believed to cause protein synthesis in the body.
+One of the most important amino acids is L-leucine; this is believed to cause protein synthesis in the body.

-You also want proteins that have the highest percentage of being absorbed into your body after digestion, this is called protein bio availability.
+You also want proteins with the highest percentage of being absorbed into your body after digestion, which is called protein bioavailability.

-For example eggs and milk are rated as more than 90% being absorbed but only 58% of beans are utilized.
+For example, eggs and milk are rated as more than 90% is absorbed, but only 58% of beans are utilized.

-Another great benefit of eggs are their versatility.
-Scrambled, fried and hard boiled are just a few ways you can prepare them.
-They can be made in so many ways that you can eat them regularly without feeling like you’re eating the same thing everyday.
+Another great benefit of eggs is their versatility.
+Scrambled, fried, and hard-boiled are just a few ways you can prepare them.
+They can be made in so many ways that you can eat them regularly without feeling like you’re eating the same thing every day.

-Eggs are very high in protein, coming in second on the bio availability chart only being beat out by whey protein.
+Eggs are very high in protein, coming in second on the bioavailability chart, only being beaten by whey protein.

 PROTEIN % 1 large egg contains 6 grams of protein, with 78 calories.
-1 cup of egg whites have 26 grams of protein.
+1 cup of egg whites has 26 grams of protein.

 Skinless Chicken Breast

 Chicken is a staple in any macronutrient and bodybuilding diet plan.
-It is a great source of protein, it’s also low in fat and sodium and contains zero grams of carbohydrates.
+It is a great protein source; it’s also low in fat and sodium and contains zero grams of carbohydrates.